shawnbrown/datatest/docs/tutorial/introduction.rst

 itself.
 Perhaps two equally-authoritative sources disagree, perhaps it's important to keep the original data unchanged, perhaps a lack of information makes correction impossible.
-For cases like these, datatest can allow certain discrepancies when users judge that doing so is appropriate.
+For cases like these, datatest can accept certain discrepancies when users judge that doing so is appropriate.

 Acceptances are context managers that operate on a ValidationError's